CRACKED

 can be found online at www.crackedmag.com.

-leading independent animation company known for the hit shows "The Simpsons" and "King of The
+animation company known for the hit shows "The Simpsons"

-Hill," as well as "Free For All," the first hi-definition
+"Free For All," the first hi-definition animated series produced for

-Roman also produces Saturday morning and syndicated kids
+air.
+Film Roman also produces Saturday

-Rift" in association with the Canadian studio CineGroupe,
+with the Canadian studio CineGroupe, which is

-which is scheduled to premiere March 4, 2004 on the SciFi
+scheduled to premiere March 4, 2004 on the SciFi

 Channel.
 Since its founding in 1984 by